Baby on the Move – 5 Ways to Encourage Crawling

 Babies become mobile pretty fast!
 Between 7-9 months old, babies will typically begin crawling, with many starting to walk around their first birthday.
 It’s important to stay close to baby at all times while they’re crawling and learning to walk.
 Baby could end up crawling over to places and things that could hurt them!

-- Crawling teach baby to use both sides of their body equally and helps them strengthen their arm and leg muscles.
+- Crawling teaches baby to use both sides of their body equally and helps them strengthen their arm and leg muscles.

 - But it’s not just strengthening!
-Crawling also teach baby how to use their arms and legs together in order to coordinate movements from both sides of their body.
+Crawling also teaches baby how to use their arms and legs together in order to coordinate movements from both sides of their body.

-- Crawling are one of the first motor activities that makes baby use both sides of their brain together too, so it’s very important!
+- Crawling is one of the first motor activities that makes baby use both sides of their brain together too, so it’s very important!